mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_managed_workflow.rst

 Normal maps and heightmaps are officially supposed to be defined with a 'non-color data' working space, but you'll find that most engines will not care much for this.
 Instead, tell the game engine not to do any conversion on the file when importing.

-Specular, glossiness, metalness and roughness maps are all based on linear calculations, and when you find that a certain material has a metalness of 0.3, this is 30% gray in a linear space.
+Specular, glossiness, metalness and roughness maps are all based on linear calculations, and when you find that certain material has a metalness of 0.3, this is 30% gray in a linear space.
 Therefore, make sure to tell the game engine renderer that this is a linear space image(or at the very least, should NOT be converted).

 .. seealso::